FRC-1721/1721-Steamworks/README.md

 - Brennan Macaig

 ### Competition notes:
-- pull the vision branch.
-Several bug fixes are in it.
 - make a backup of main.py on the pi.  scp the new main.py into the home directory of the pi.
 - You may want to re-name the host name of the pi since other's may have a raspberry pi.
 If you do, replace it in main.py
 - May want to setup main.py to run on startup.